 Banta agrees: "Weight training is the best way to lose weight and improve your body composition."
 That's because strength-based exercises build muscle, which burns more calories than fat, even when your body is at rest.

-With weight loss, it always comes back to the ratio of calories consumed versus calories burned, says Grace Albin, a Miami-based fitness and Pilates instructor.
+A big part of weight loss is the ratio of calories consumed versus calories burned, says Grace Albin, a Miami-based fitness and Pilates instructor.
 To drop a pound of fat in a week, you need to create a calorie deficit equal to 3,500 calories.

 And though working out is essential to the weight-loss equation, exercise alone won't help you beat the bulge.
 Indeed, a January 2016 study published in the journal Current Biology shows that our bodies adjust to higher levels of activity, resulting in a decline in weight loss — even a reversal — after a few months.
 Of course, that shouldn't stop you from exercising, which is important for your overall health.